jjiang95/phase-1-final-project/README.md

 # Installation

-Fork this repository into local directory and open the index.html file in chosen web browser.
+Clone this repository into local directory and open the index.html file in chosen web browser.

 # Usage